farhnkrnapratma/tuxfetch/README.md

 ### Contributing

 You can contribute to this project by submitting an issue or pull request in the Tuxfetch GitHub repository.
-You can also contribute by donating to the GitHub or Open Collective maintainer account.
+You can also contribute by donating to the maintainer.

 ### Maintainer